 Managing for Balance

 Deer populations across much of Montgomery County have reached levels that exceed the capacity for the sustainability of the natural environment (Biological Carrying Capacity) as well as the capacity for tolerance by citizens residing in the county (Cultural Carrying Capacity).
 In response to the recommendations of the Montgomery County Deer Management Work Group, deer population management programs were established to directly reduce and maintain deer populations on parkland.
 Deer population management is conducted by the Department of Parks through Managed Deer Hunting Programs and a Park Police-based Sharpshooting Program, which are detailed below.

 Managed Deer Hunting

 To reduce and maintain deer populations in accordance with the goals of the County’s deer management plan, M-NCPPC Department of Parks (Montgomery Parks) facilitates managed deer hunting in select parks during the fall and winter, annually.
 Programming is designed with public safety being paramount.
 Managed hunting programs are directed by the Department’s Natural Resources Stewardship Section and participants are required to follow strict safety and procedural guidelines.
 State and local laws are met and/or exceeded throughout each of the Managed Deer Hunting Programs.
 Managed hunting programs utilize carefully screened, qualified, and licensed recreational hunters participating in the following programs:

 Lottery Managed Hunting Program

 The Lottery Managed Deer Hunting Program utilizes both shotgun and archery hunting.
 For lottery-based shotgun programming, park locations are closed to the public for 24 hours on the scheduled/announced days of the hunts; lottery-based archery programming park locations remain open to the public as usual.
 Archery hunting occurs from September – January, annually.
 The Lottery Managed Deer Hunting Program is open to public application following a review of a pre-screening submission.
 New applicants can download the Lottery Based Managed Hunt Pre-Screening Packet (PDF) of information and follow instructions within the packet for submission.
-The deadline for new Lottery Program Pre-screening submission is the last Friday in June, annually.
+The deadline for new Lottery Program Pre-screening submission is the first Friday in June, annually.

 Cooperative Managed Hunting Program